tpham222/Wreck_Detect/README.md

 * Finally, I experimented with making my own model as well as transfer learning with fine-tuning.

 ## Obtaining and Labeling an Image Dataset
 After spending more time than I'd like to admit searching around the internet to find a dataset of car images that met my needs, I realized that I would need to build my own dataset.
 This was a daunting task that would require a lot of manual work in downloading and labeling every single image I wanted to use.
-Before worrying about the labeling part, I would need some images.
+But Before worrying about the labeling part, I needed some images.

-My search led me to a chrome plugin called "Fatkun Batch Download Image"
+My search led me to a chrome plugin called "Fatkun Batch Download Image" which, along with google images, I used to easily download large amounts of images at once.
+This plugin also allowed me to ignore irrelevant images.

+Now that I had about 1,200 images, I was ready to manually open up each image, look at it, and then click and drag it into a folder with it's label.
+After about 5 of them, I had enough of the process.
+I decided that my time was better spent learning instead!
+Therefore, I decided to learn some basics of a popular computer vision library called "OpenCV".

+Using what I learned and much more time than it would have taken me to label the images instead, I wrote a script [here](https://github.com/tpham222/Wreck_Detect/blob/master/LabelImages.py) that would help make this process a lot easier!